 - Usability Testing: We use this type of test to check how useful and practical the interface of our app is to an actual user.
 Usability testing reduces the possibility of building a feature that will be useless, impractical, or pointless by end-users, thus saving time, money, and other resources that increases value.

 - Interface testing: With this test, we are examining three layers of our web app.
-We are evaluating the backend of the application (database server), the delivery platform (webserver) as well as the frontend (UI or user interface) of the application itself.
-Testing the interface defines the interaction between the database server, web server, and the app itself and how well the server handles requests from the application.
+We are evaluating the backend of the application (a dedicated database server), a virtual server (VPS) delivery platform (or a cluster of web servers) as well as the frontend (UI or user interface) of the application itself.
+Testing the interface defines the interaction between the database server, a cloud dedicated web server, and the app itself and how well the server handles requests from the application.

 - Database testing: This is a stress-based assessment of our database to indicate how well it will handle query execution.
 Based on the results, these tests provide us the ability to tweak our databases to improve the requests and thus avoid slow queries, which can bottleneck the speed of the application.